 § 180.620 Do Federal agencies coordinate suspension and debarment actions?

-Yes, when more than one Federal agency has an interest in a suspension or debarment, the agencies may consider designating one agency as the lead agency for making the decision.
+Yes, when more than one Federal agency has an interest in a suspension or debarment, the agencies may consider designating one Federal agency as the lead agency for making the decision.
 Agencies are encouraged to establish methods and procedures for coordinating their suspension and debarment actions.

 § 180.625 What is the scope of a suspension or debarment?